College to implement new emergency notification system in September

 In an emergency, authorized college administrators would deliver a message via voice mail directly to on-campus telephones and to a designated primary telephone, such as a personal cell phone.
 Text messaging also will be an option.
 Simultaneously, an e-mail would go to electronic addresses placed on file.

-The notification system, which employs a service called Connect-ED offered by Blackboard Connect, Inc., formerly The NTI Group, Inc. of Sherman Oaks, Calif., also will allow segmented messages to subsets of the entire community, such as Physical Plant employees who are called early during snow emergencies.
+The notification system, which employs a service called Connect-ED offered by Blackboard Connect, Inc., formerly The NTI Group, Inc. of Sherman Oaks, Calif., also will allow segmented messages to subsets of the entire community, such as Facility Services employees who are called early during snow emergencies.
 Connect-ED has been adopted by numerous colleges and universities, including Bowdoin, Hamilton, Princeton and Williams.

 In mid-September, students, faculty and staff will be asked to review contact information and furnish additional information, such as personal cell phone numbers